Accommodation and Housing

 Air pollution in Hanoi is largely caused by traffic fumes, building dust and emissions from factories just outside Hanoi.
 It can pose an environmental health problem, especially if you or members of your family are predisposed to asthma, bronchitis or other respiratory conditions or problems with the nose/throat/eyes.
 We suggest you seek medical advice from your doctor before travelling.

-The US embassy in Hanoi has an Air Quality Monitors and publishes hourly air quality index readings according to an easy to understand colour-coded system.
+The US embassy in Hanoi has an Air Quality Monitor and publishes hourly air quality index readings according to an easy to understand colour-coded system.
 This warns when the air is unhealthy for sensitive groups (quite often) or unhealthy or hazardous for everybody.
+You can use the app airvisual to check the pollution on your mobile phone.

 Availability of Goods